Harryyadav/slate/source/includes/tasks.md

 Parameter   | Description
 ------------|---------------------
-status      | Status field returned with meaning, icon, name and slug sub-fields. description | Description field is returned with content and amendments sub-fields.
+status      | Status field is expanded into meaning, icon, name and slug sub-fields. description | Description field is expanded into content and amendments sub-fields.

 ---